netenglabs/suzieq/prelim.md

 the most useful and what you expect to see.
 If you want to see all your data, add 'view=all'.
 You can also select specific start and end times that you are interested.

-As Suzieq progresses, we expect to take more advantage of having data over time, including focusing on things that changed during a time interval
+Suzieq also has the notion of seeing changes during a time window.
+If you specify a start-time and and end-time and don't specify view=all, then you will see only the changes during a time window.

 ## Running Suzieq